allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 ## Further analysis

 Given the evident correlation between the document size/number of queried sub-paths and performance degradation, we delve into the mechanics to understand the root cause of these test results.
-A notable observation during the tests relates to _CPU_ utilization within the Docker environment, where, despite having six cores available, only a single core was actively utilized.
+A notable observation during the tests relates to CPU utilization within the Docker environment, where, despite having six cores available, only a single core was actively utilized.
 Intriguingly, this usage was monopolized by a single thread (`mc:worker_X`).
 This phenomenon directly stems from Couchbase’s handling of Key-Value (KV) connections.
 By default, the Couchbase driver initiates only a single connection to each cluster node for KV operations.
-However, this configuration is not immutable and can be adjusted in certain Software Development Kits (SDKs)—the Java _SDK_, for instance, allows modification through [IoConfig.numKvConnections](https://docs.couchbase.com/java-sdk/current/ref/client-settings.html#io-options).
+However, this configuration can be adjusted in certain Software Development Kits (SDKs)—the Java SDK, for instance, allows modification through [IoConfig.numKvConnections](https://docs.couchbase.com/java-sdk/current/ref/client-settings.html#io-options).

 When a connection is established, Couchbase assigns it to a [specific worker thread](https://github.com/couchbase/kv_engine/blob/master/docs/in-depth/C10k.md#current-approach-why-not-both)) using a [Round-Robin (RR)](https://github.com/couchbase/kv_engine/blob/master/daemon/front_end_thread.h#L84)) algorithm.
-As a result, the Couchbase Server does not fully utilize available _CPU_ power for a single connection, even when a lot of resources are free.
+As a result, the Couchbase Server does not fully utilize available CPU power for a single connection, even when a lot of resources are free.
 This behavior can be seen as beneficial, serving to mitigate the ["noisy neighbor" effect](https://en.wikipedia.org/wiki/Cloud_computing_issues#Performance_interference_and_noisy_neighbors), provided there are sufficient spare cores available to manage new connections.
 This mechanism ensures balanced resource use across connections, as illustrated in the diagram below: